keneo/swarm/ScriptMinifyFiddle.md

 Minecraft copy&paste appears to limit the copypasted text size to 128 chars and is making problems with newlines.

-Let's try to make copypasting more handy
+Let's try to make copypasting more handy (It uses 'r' script we created before).

 http://jsfiddle.net/9WbbP/8/